mshpota/etch-a-sketch/README.md

     - Changing CSS styles
     - Working with events and event listeners

-*Note*: the project works as intended in Firefox v103.0.1 on Fedora Linux.
-However, when testing it in Chrome v104.0.5112.79, the grid resizing doesn't work.
+*Note:* the project works as intended in Firefox v103.0.1 and in Chrome v104.0.5112.79 on Fedora Linux.